 - In educational institutes, students can be motivated by speeches about the benefits of bicycles.

-- Bicycle rally or race is an important element of this Day.
+- A bicycle rally or race is an important element of this Day.

 - If you are active enough, you can celebrate International World Bicycle Day with a ride in support of bicycles.